LeaderPortfolio

 Joined Microsoft

-Began working at Microsoft, where he contributed to the development of the first three versions of the Windows operating system.
+Began working at Microsoft, contributing to the development of the Windows operating system.

 Philanthropic Impact